Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 A map to locate all the current kitesurfing spots in Sweden.

 ### Background
 The core focus for this MS2 project was to create functional JavaScript features for user to interact with.
 Since JavaScript was totally new to me, I wanted to keep it simple and focus on understanding the coding process.
-This is a resubmisson, improving the clearity of the the page and its use.
+This is a resubmission, improving the clarity of the page and its use.
 Added features;
-* Starting popup window with purpose of website..
+* Starting popup window with purpose of website.
-* Information button of how to use the site.
+* Information button of how to use the site in the header.
-* Attribution button.
+* Attribution button in the header.
 * 3 buttons to external kitesurfing communities in Sweden.
 * 2 videos on start popup of kitesurfing and snowkiting.